Azure/arc_jumpstart_docs/docs/azure_jumpstart_hcibox/WAC/_index.md

 ## Windows Admin Center operations

-Windows Admin Center (preview) is available from inside the Azure portal and can be used with HCIBox.
+Windows Admin Center (preview) is available from inside the Azure portal and can be used with LocalBox.

 ## Windows Admin Center in Azure portal

 Windows Admin Center can be used directly from the Azure portal.
-To set this up for your HCIBox cluster, follow these steps:
+To set this up for your LocalBox cluster, follow these steps:

-- Navigate to the _HCIBox-Cluster_ resource and select the Windows Admin Center blade.
+- Navigate to the _LocalBox-Cluster_ resource and select the Windows Admin Center blade.

   ![Screenshot showing opening WAC in portal](./wac_portal_setup_1.png)